gandhimonil9823/CS_GO_Analysis/README.md

 https://colab.research.google.com/

-Each notebook in this repository has a link at the top with the option to open the file using Google Colab.
+Each notebook in this repository has button "Open in Colab" at the top.

-Click this link to open each respective notebook in Google Colab.
+Click this button to open each respective notebook in Google Colab.

 2. The dataset is hosted using a shared Google Drive; however, due to privacy restrictions, permission must be granted an a per-email basis.
 Please request access the shared Google Drive from one of the team members.